lucchesi-sec/powershell-automation/docfx_project/articles/daily-admin-toolkit/recipes/servicemanagement-recipes.md

 ## Overview

 The ServiceManagement module provides powerful tools for managing Windows services and processes remotely.
-These recipes cover essential service management tasks with safety controls and enterprise-grade error handling.
+These recipes cover essential service management tasks with safety controls and production-grade error handling.

 ## Prerequisites